How to Perform a HIPAA Risk Assessment to Stay Compliant?

 HIPAA Risk Assessment

 The HHS Office of Civil Rights (OCR) provides direction to healthcare entities to implement safeguards for the privacy and security of patients’ protected health information (ePHI) and ensure HIPAA compliance.
-However the first crucial step in this direction is to identify critical risks and security loopholes.
+However, the first crucial step in this direction is to conduct a HIPAA risk assessment, which identifies critical risks and security loopholes.

-The process of risk assessment is an essential component for companies looking to create a strong security posture.
-They can help healthcare entities identify vulnerabilities, strengthen their controls, ward off breaches, leaks, and loss of business and even keep bad PR at bay.
+Risk assessment helps healthcare entities identify critical vulnerabilities, external threats, strengthen their controls, ward off breaches, leaks, and loss of business and even keep bad PR at bay.

 What is HIPAA Risk Assessment?

-HIPAA risk assessment is an audit process that helps organizations pinpoint security gaps impacting the confidentiality, integrity and availability of PHI.
-It also helps organizations ensure compliance with HIPAA security rule and HIPAA privacy rule by assessing the effectiveness of physical, technical and administrative safeguards.
+HIPAA risk assessment helps organizations pinpoint security gaps impacting the confidentiality, integrity and availability of Protected Health Information (PHI).
+It also helps health care providers ensure compliance with HIPAA security rule and HIPAA privacy rule by assessing the effectiveness of physical, technical and administrative safeguards.
+This helps covered entities proactively identify, prioritize, mitigate, manage, and remediate security breaches.

 The risks and vulnerabilities identified can impact the confidentiality and integrity of the electronic PHI (ePHI) in your environment.